 For a long time, I never spent more than about $150 on a pair of shoes.
 I forayed in everything from sub-$30 shoes (a dabbling I strongly recommend against after one very painful romp across Midtown Manhattan) to $400 booties on sale for a remarkable $133 (one of my favorite sale finds to date!)—but never did I drop more than $150 on a pair.
 I simply refused, based on principle, on account of my love for thriftiness, and on a belief that, truthfully, is a $400 shoe that much more high-quality than a $100 shoe?

 As my clicker finger paused over the purchase button, I pondered what I was doing.
-As a 28-year-old woman, I had finally reached the point where I felt like I should own a pair of shoes that costs a somewhat significant portion of my rent—ones that at least had the potential to elevate my personal style from respectable to undeniable.
+As a 28-year-old woman, I had finally reached the point where I felt like I should own a pair of shoes that cost a somewhat significant portion of my rent—ones that at least had the potential to elevate my personal style from respectable to undeniable.
 My feet needed an upgrade.
 Plus, this was all in the name of science: I had to test my long-held belief that expensive shoes weren’t that much better than shoes of average price points.
 I clicked purchase.

 And I’m here to share with you, ladies, an unfortunate truth: Expensive shoes really are better than cheap ones.
 Here’s a breakdown of what I’ve gathered, point by point: